 • 14K gold has a purity level of 58% (14/24) and 42% other metal alloys

-Here, You can read more about what the markings on gold jewelry mean.
+Here, you can read more about what the markings on gold jewelry mean.

 The difference between 14-Karat and 18-Karat gold